-Matza is made of specifically supervised flour and water, which must be baked before the dough has had time to rise, within 18 minutes or less.
-It is the only type of “bread” which Jews may eat during Passover, and it must be made specifically for Passover use, under rabbinical supervision.
+Matzah is made of specially supervised flour and water, which must be baked before the dough has had time to rise — within 18 minutes or less.
+It is the only product based on the five grains (wheat, barley, oat, spelt & rye) which Jews may eat during Passover, and it must be made specifically for Passover use, under rabbinical supervision.

-The seder is a symbolic reenactment of the exodus, with a compelling message for young and old alike.
-The seder details the journey of the exodus from Egypt by Jewish slaves following a traditional order of blessings, eating symbolic foods, narratives, commentaries and song.
+The Seder is a symbolic reenactment of the Exodus, with a compelling message for young and old alike.
+The Seder details the journey of the exodus from Egypt by Jewish slaves following a traditional order of blessings, eating symbolic foods, narratives, commentaries and song.